Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: INTRODUCTION

-Recently, the Dark Energy Spectroscopic Instrument (DESI) collaboration reported a $3.9\sigma$ hint of dynamical dark energy in the first data release (DR1), which was further increased to $4.2\sigma$ in the second data release (DR2) \cite{DESI:2024mwx,DESI:2025zgx}.
-This finding has sparked intense discussions about possible new physics and systematic uncertainties \cite{Pourojaghi:2024tmw,Colgain:2024mtg,Jia:2024wix,Wang:2024pui,Huang:2025som,Cortes:2024lgw,Efstathiou:2024xcq,Abreu:2025zng,Pang:2024qyh,Fikri:2024klc,Feng:2025mlo,Du:2024pai,Li:2024qus,Li:2024qso,Li:2025owk,Du:2025iow,Pang:2025lvh,Wang:2025ljj,Wang:2024dka,DESI:2025fii,Pan:2025qwy,You:2025uon,Pan:2025psn,Silva:2025hxw}.
+Recently, the Dark Energy Spectroscopic Instrument (DESI) Collaboration reported a $3.9\sigma$ hint of dynamical dark energy in the first data release (DR1), which was further increased to $4.2\sigma$ in the second data release (DR2) \cite{DESI:2024mwx,DESI:2025zgx}.
+This finding has sparked intense discussions about possible new physics and systematic uncertainties \cite{Malekjani:2024bgi,Colgain:2024mtg,Jia:2024wix,Wang:2024pui,Huang:2025som,Cortes:2024lgw,Efstathiou:2024xcq,Abreu:2025zng,Pang:2024qyh,Fikri:2024klc,Feng:2025mlo,Du:2024pai,Li:2024qus,Li:2024qso,Li:2025owk,Du:2025iow,Pang:2025lvh,Wang:2025ljj,Wang:2024dka,DESI:2025fii,Pan:2025qwy,You:2025uon,Pan:2025psn,Silva:2025hxw,Qiang:2025cxp,Cai:2025mas,Cline:2025sbt,Rodrigues:2025tfg,Li:2025ops,Bhattacharjee:2025xeb,Gialamas:2025pwv,Wang:2025dtk,Cline:2025sbt,Li:2025eqh,Li:2025ula,Li:2025dwz,Li:2025htp,Gonzalez-Fuentes:2025lei,Gomez-Valent:2024ejh, Wang:2025znm,Du:2025xes,Feng:2025wbz}.
 This behavior, which deviates from $\Lambda\mathrm{CDM}$ can be effectively described by the PAge model.
 This motivates us to propose a PAge-improved IDL to yield fully model-independent cosmological constraints in this work.
 Our results will provide model-independent perspectives on the $H_0$ tension and the hint of dynamical dark energy.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec2}, we introduce the PAge model and cosmological datasets used in our analysis.
-Section~\ref{sec3} presents the cosmological constraints and related discussion.
-The paper concludes with a summary in Section~\ref{sec4}.
+We present the cosmological constraints and related discussion in Sec.~\ref{sec3}.
+The paper concludes with a summary in Sec.~\ref{sec4}.